 — Peter G. Goral (@ArtsandClouds) October 23, 2014

 *Grumble* *Grumble*… Accounting, a necessary evil.
 Knowing your numbers can unequivocally make or break your business.
 For the first few months, I wasn’t keeping track because it was less important at that time.
 It was more important for me to prove the concept of the business and make sales.
-After a few moths though, things started feeling messy.
-I was spending a lot of inventory, packaging, marketing and shipping but I didn’t know really how much.
+After a few months though, things started feeling messy.
+I was spending a lot on inventory, packaging, marketing, and shipping but I didn’t know really how much.
 It was time to get my accounting in order.

 I looked at quite a few options, some free, some paid.
-Here’s the ones I looked at:
+Here are the ones I looked at:

 I was also impressed by Bench Accounting which is less an accounting system and more a slick app and virtual bookkeeper.
-Bench’s pricing starts at $175 per month, making this a premium option that I’m not quite ready for at this point, but will be looking at as the business grows.
+Bench’s pricing starts at $119 per month, making this a premium option that I’m not quite ready for at this point but will be looking at as the business grows.

 I currently work and build Finch Goods out of my home office.
 Essentially, I have a storage unit at the back of the office that I keep all my inventory in and I keep the essentials for packing orders near my desk area.
 This includes:

 - Crinkle paper stuffing

 - Coffee bags (which I use for packaging smaller, non-breakable items)

 - Printer for order receipts and packaging labels